Feyerabend/logic/ERLANG.md

 interested laymen, as I was in the main also.
 But even if I wrote about 80 articles in total, there must also have been mistakes.
 In this one article there was.
-None of the others did not reach any such response or correction.
+None of the others did not reach any such responses or corrections.

 In a reply Ulf Wiger, Senior System Architect at Ericsson,
 writes: